 Figure 3: % of Europeans that agree with the following statement: “if the company I work for does not implement deep and fast changes, it will disappear in the next 10 years.”

-For more information and detailed data, please download the full “European Tech Insights 2019” report below.
+For more information and detailed data, please download the full “European Tech Insights 2019” report above.